shopware/shopware/src/Docs/Resources/current/1-getting-started/35-indepth-guide-bundle/090-checkout.md

 }
 ```

-For the cart bundles you have to fetch the corresponding information from the database and add the information into the `\Shopware\Core\Checkout\Cart\LineItem\CartDataCollection`.
-Each bundle gets its own entry here:
+For the cart bundles you have to fetch the corresponding information from the database and add the information into the `CartDataCollection`.
+Each bundle in the cart gets its own entry in the `CartDataCollection`:

 ```php
 // fetch missing bundle information from database